genjinoguchi/devchuk.github.io/README.md

 Student by day, hacker and maker by night.

 This is the website of Brian Chuk!
-It has a blog, resume, portfolio, and showcase creations by Brian Chuk.
+It has a blog, portfolio, about page, and contact page.

 Run with
 > bundle exec jekyll serve --watch